-Foods rich in carbs, such as bread, cereals, rice and all kinds of pasta, are an important form of energy for the body.
-However, when we eat too many carbs, they increase the amount of body fat stored in the body, so it is important not to overeat this type of food.
+Food that is high in carbohydrates, such as bread, cereal, rice and all kinds of pasta, are an important source of energy for the body.
+However, when we eat too many carbs, the amount of body fat stored in the body may increase, so it is important not to overeat this type of food.

 The recommended amount is only 200 to 300 grams of carbs a day, which is easily achieved by eating rice at lunch and dinner, a French bread roll and biscuits throughout the day.

 |Foods||Amount of carbohydrates in 100 g||Energy in 100 g|

 |French bread roll||57.3 g||289 calories|

 |Boiled Potato||18.5 g||85 calories|

 |Chickpeas||16.7 g||121 calories|